oracleimc/workshops/appdev/cloudnative/k8s/jenkinspipelines/jenkins.pipelines.OKE2.md

 # DevOps: Deploying Microservices to OKE with Jenkins Pipelines (CI/CD) #

 **Step 1** - *Assumption* You have a Kubernetes Cluster.
-+ Git Client is installed
++ Git Client is installed including **Gitbash** - For windows users, this will give a unix command line.
+Download [here](https://git-scm.com/download/win)
 + You have installed your favorited IDE (I am using visual code just for the purposes of the workshop)

 **Installation of these two tools is out of scope of this workshop.**